elJeffco/whereto-api/docs/development.md

 ```
 1. Clone the repo in your desired folder
-2. Create a MongoDB collection, which equals the environment APP_NAME variable
+2. Create a MongoDB collection
 3. Fill in the environment variables (.env file) where needed
-4. Run the development command `cargo watch -x run` (this automatically installs the dependencies)
+4. Run the development command `cargo run` or `cargo watch -x run` for hotreloading (this automatically installs the dependencies)
 ```

 Test the local environment by going to the specified url with the path `/api/status/ping`.
 If successful, a json message `ping` will be returned.